campusrover/labnotebook2/docs/faq/advanced/advanced-fixing-camera-problems.md

 ---
 # Camera fails to initialize:

-Ensure that the camera is enabled and there is enough GPU memory:
+Ensure that the camera is enabled and there is enough GPU memory, Note that there isa config.txt in /boot/firmware when ubuntu is running but editing that seems to not do anything.
+Instead shut down the raspberry pi and pull the MicroSD card and plug it into your laptop so you can view it without ubuntu running.

+1. Locate the file config.txt in the boot microsd when viewing it on your laptop.

-1. Add the following lines to the `/boot/firmware/config.txt` file:
+1. Add the following lines to the `config.txt` file if they are not already there.

 ```
 start_x=1